Khalkhgol

 Khalkhgol (Халхгол, meaning Khalkha river) is a sum (district) of Dornod Province in eastern Mongolia.
 There are 3,203 people in the sum, including 1,756 in the sum center.
-The area of the sum is 28,093 km², with a population density of 0.11 people/km².
+The area of the sum is 28,093 km^{2}, with a population density of 0.11 people/km^{2}.

 History

 In 2018, the district received an €8 million donation from Russia to redevelop the district center.
 In 2019, the redevelopment project was completed, which consists of the governor's office, cultural center, hospital, secondary school and its students dormitory, kindergarten and a sport hall.

 Geography

 Khalkhgol is the largest district in Mongolia by land area.
 It is the easternmost district in both Dornod Province, and Mongolia as a whole.